xavierloeraflores/ml-proposal-wgu/writeup.md

 ### Scope

 The scope of this project is to develop a machine-learning solution that can accurately and automatically detect explicit content in images uploaded to the company's social media platform.
+While the project will focus on the development of the machine learning model, it will also include integration, testing, deployment, and monitoring but will not include making any other improvements to the platform such as new user or internal features as well as the ability to detect more resource intensive media.

 The scope includes the following:
 - Collecting and preparing the data
 - Training the machine learning model